rranaivo/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-After running the R script run_analysis, the final result Tidy Data ("tidyData.txt") can be read using the function read.table ("tidyData.txt", header=TRUE).
+After running the R script run_analysis, the output Tidy Data ("tidyData.txt") can be read using the function read.table ("tidyData.txt", header=TRUE).

-Below the detailed steps of the R script run_analysis:
+See below the detailed steps of the R script run_analysis:

 ## 1. Merge the training and the test sets to create one data set, following the steps below:
 	1.1.
 Extract the Zip file into local disk folder "Dataset.zip", then unzip the zip file